 How long does a claim affect your homeowners insurance?

 Typically, claims filed in the last three to seven years have the most impact on your home insurance rate.
 Catastrophic losses such as a complete rebuild following a fire, as well as liability losses, may have a greater impact on your rate.
 Filing multiple claims within a short period will likely lead to a rate increase and potentially cause your insurer to nonrenew your coverage.

 Your claims-filing history is very important for insurers to understand the risk they’re taking on by insuring your property.
 Insurance companies contribute claims data to the Comprehensive Loss Underwriting Exchange database, administered by LexisNexis.
 When you file a claim, it is logged on that report.
 Insurers access the database to find out what claims, if any, have been filed at your current location or at a previous address in which you lived.
 Depending on your claims history, your premium (and insurance eligibility) may be affected.

 How to keep your homeowners insurance rates low

 If you’re looking for a new home, shop around to find the lowest rate.
 And, if you already own a home and want to reduce your premium, the following tips may help you achieve a lower rate:

 Increase your deductible

 A low deductible – say $500 or $1,000 – can seem like a good way to save on your homeowners insurance.
 After all, the lower the deductible, the less you’ll have to pay out of pocket if a covered loss occurs.
-But increasing your deductible can be a great way to lower your premiums if you can absorb the higher deductible in the event of a loss.
-If you have enough savings to cover minor damages, raising your deductible to $2,500 or $5,000 can significantly decrease your monthly insurance payment.
+But increasing your deductible can lower your premium if you can afford the higher deductible in the event of a loss.
+If you have enough savings to cover minor damages, raising your deductible may decrease your monthly insurance payment.